Rimegepant: Medical uses

 Rimegepant is indicated for the treatment of acute migraine with or without aura in adults and for the preventative treatment of episodic migraine in adults.

 Mechanism of action

 Rimegepant is a small molecule calcitonin gene-related peptide (CGRP) receptor antagonist.

 History

 Rimegepant was developed by Biohaven Pharmaceuticals, which markets the drug in the United States after receiving FDA approval in February 2020.
 Approval was based on evidence from one clinical trial of 1,351 subjects with migraine headaches.

 Society and culture

 Legal status

-On 24 February 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Vydura, intended for the prophylaxis and acute treatment of migraine.
+In February 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Vydura, intended for the prophylaxis and acute treatment of migraine.
 The applicant for this medicinal product is Biohaven Pharmaceutical Ireland DAC.
 Rimegepant was approved for medical use in the European Union in April 2022.

+Economics

+Pfizer reported revenue of US$928 million for Nurtec ODT/Vydura in 2023.